austinpendleton/austinpendleton/README.md

 ## "I Can Hit That Far"

-The user can add clubs to their bag with distances they are comfortable hitting that club.
-Then while the user is out golfing, they input their distance from the hole on the home screen and the app will give the user a golf club recommendation based on the clubs and distances they added.
+The user adds clubs to their bag with distances they are comfortable hitting each club.
+While the user is out golfing, they input their distance from the hole on the home screen and the app will give the user a golf club recommendation based on the clubs and distances they added.

 <img width="1000" height="500" alt="golf app for github" src="https://github.com/austinpendleton/austinpendleton/assets/113260431/532ad66e-c82a-4116-b787-0871637cba77">